Elijah Adekugbe

-Elijah Adekugbe (born 26 April 1996) is an English professional footballer who plays for York United in the Canadian Premier League.
+Elijah Adekugbe (born 26 April 1996) is an English professional footballer who last played for Australian NPL Victoria club Preston Lions FC.

 Early life

 Adekugbe was born in London, England, and grew up in Manchester.
+He is of Nigerian descent.
 In 2000, Adekugbe joined the Manchester City Academy, where he played until 2004.

 In 2004, he moved to Calgary, Canada with his family and joined the Calgary Foothills SC.
 As the U12 level, Adekugbe represented Western Canada at the Danone Nations Cup and also played for the Alberta provincial team from U13 to U15 level.

 In September 2011, he joined the Vancouver Whitecaps Academy.
 Two years later, he returned to the Calgary Foothills at U16 level.

 University career

 Adekugbe received a soccer scholarship with Trinity Western University, playing for the men's soccer team from 2014 to 2016.
-He scored his first goal on September 6, 2014 against the Victoria Vikes.
-On October 3, 2015, he scored a late second half free kick to salvage a 1-1 draw against the UBC Okanagan Heat.
+He scored his first goal on September 6, 2014, against the Victoria Vikes.
+On October 3, 2015, he scored a late second half free kick to salvage a 1–1 draw against the UBC Okanagan Heat.

 On August 27, 2016, he scored two goals against the UNBC Timberwolves.
 After the 2016 season, he was named a Canada West First Team All-Star.